-- The Affordable Housing units would be located to the western part of the site, in a cluster of 28 units.
+- 13.13 The Affordable Housing units would be located to the western part of the site, in a cluster of 28 units.
 Whilst this would result in a total segregation of the affordable housing from the market housing in a single cluster.
-This would only represent an increase of 3 affordable housing units being added to this cluster, over and above that of the extant permission, which included 25 affordable housing units in a single cluster in this location. - 13.14 Whilst the proposal would not be considered policy compliant when reviewed against current guidance, given the approved layout of the affordable housing within the extant permission, the increase in 3 additional affordable housing units in this location would not warrant refusal of the application.
+This would only represent an increase of 3 affordable housing units being added to this cluster, over and above that of the extant permission, which included 25 affordable housing units in a single cluster in this location. - Whilst the proposal would not be considered policy compliant when reviewed against current guidance, given the approved layout of the affordable housing within the extant scheme and the issues raised surrounding the viability of providing affordable housing on the site, the increase in 3 additional affordable housing units to an already agreed cluster of 25 units would not warrant refusal of the application.